Access to Care & The Affordable Care Act

 For more information, visit The Campaign for Sustainable Rx Pricing.

-A high-quality healthcare delivery system depends on access to well-trained medical professionals, including physicians, nurses and allied health professionals.
-Arizona continues to experience a shortage in these professions, particularly in counties outside of Maricopa and Pima.
+A high-quality healthcare delivery system depends on access to well-trained staff, including physicians, nurses and allied health professionals.
+Arizona has had a shortage in these professions for many years, especially persistent outside of Maricopa and Pima counties, and it has only been made worse by the COVID-19 pandemic.
 According to a recent analysis of the Bureau of Labor Statistics data, Arizona ranks 48th among 50 states in the number of healthcare workers per capita.
 Two of the state’s rural metropolitan statistical areas rank in the lowest 10.

 Surprise Medical Bills